A precious asset

 Policy and planning

 The Marine and Coastal Act 2018 (Vic) provides an integrated and coordinated approach to planning and managing Victoria’s marine and coastal environment.
 The Marine and Coastal Policy guides decision makers in the planning, management and sustainable use of Victoria’s marine and coastal environment.
-The first statewide Marine and Coastal Strategy will be finalised in 2021 and will include an implementation plan identifying priority actions to be completed over the next five years, and outline responsibility for delivery and timeframes.
+The first statewide Marine and Coastal Strategy includes an implementation plan identifying priority actions to be completed over the next five years, and outlines responsibility for delivery and timeframes.

-Responsibility for planning and development on Port Phillip Bay’s coasts and seabed generally lies with the Department of Environment, Land, Water and Planning, which also oversees the legal accountabilities of several Coastal Committees of Management around the Bay.
+Responsibility for planning and development on Port Phillip Bay’s coasts and seabed generally lies with the Department of Energy, Environment and Climate Action, which also oversees the legal accountabilities of several Coastal Committees of Management around the Bay.

 The Port Phillip Bay Environmental Management Plan is the key planning document for environmental health of Port Phillip Bay.
-It is coordinated by the Department of Environment, Land, Water and Planning, and focuses action and investment on priority issues affecting Bay health.
+It is coordinated by the Department of Energy, Environment and Climate Action, and focuses action and investment on priority issues affecting Bay health.

 The Department also coordinates Protecting Victoria’s Environment – Biodiversity 2037 – the Victorian Government’s statewide strategy to protect and improve biodiversity.